geostyler/geostyler-beginner-workshop/workshop/README.md

 ## Setup

-The following instructions and exercises require some already installed programms on your computer.
+The following instructions and exercises require some already installed programs on your computer.
 Please make sure that the following programms are installed:

 - A usable text editor, e.g. [Atom](https://atom.io/).